ALT Tags in Search Engine Optimization

 None of the Major Engines Considers ALT Text When Determining Relevancy

-West explains, “Over the last six months, we have seen a trend on our testing servers that shows that using ALT text for SEO purposes has not only diminished, but adversely affects the rankings in the SERPs.
-It is clear that search engines continue to catch up to “SEO tricks” that are intended to improve search engine ranking while damaging the visitor experience.
-The American Disabilities Act (ADA) has strict guidelines as to wha your site needs to contain in order to be ADA compliant.
-I guarantee you, they do not look favorably at ALT text that has been keyword stuffed.
+West explains, “Over the last six months, we have seen a trend on our testing servers that shows that using ALT text for SEO purposes has not only diminished, but also adversely affects the rankings in the SERPs.
+Search engines continue to catch up to “SEO tricks” that aim to improve search engine rankings while harming the visitor experience.
+The Americans with Disabilities Act (ADA) has strict guidelines on what your site needs to contain to be ADA compliant.
+I guarantee you, they do not look favorably on ALT text that has been keyword-stuffed.

-“Have you ever witnessed a visually impaired individual use th Web?
-With a device which reads aloud the contents of a Web page, the impaired individual will be inundated with what I refer to as, ALT Text Sp@m.
-Sometimes the reader is stuck on one graphic for more than 40 seconds reading all of the keywords that have been stuffed.
+With a device that reads aloud the contents of a Web page, the impaired individual will be inundated with what I refer to as alt text spam.
+Sometimes the reader is stuck on one graphic for more than 40 seconds, reading all the keywords that have been crammed in.

-* All domains are “dot com”; no testing is done with other extensions for the algorithms;
+All domains use the “.com” extension; no testing is done with other extensions for these algorithms.

 pages, 300 pages, 500 pages;

-* When performing testing, one of the domains in the pair is tested while the other remains
+When performing testing, one domain in the pair is tested while the other remains constant.

-* Due to varying issues within the algorithms, it takes approximately six weeks to see consistent numbers in order to formulate accurate conclusions.
+Due to varying issues with the algorithms, it takes approximately six weeks to see consistent numbers, allowing for accurate conclusions to be formulated.

 What Does This Mean to SEOs?